jonegil/gui-with-gio/egg_timer/10_input_boiltime.md

 ## Outline

 The code changes in a few ways
- 1. Import ```gioui.org/text``` so we can align the text in that editor.
-We also import string and number manipulation from the standard library
+ 1. Import [gioui.org/text](https://pkg.go.dev/gioui.org/text) from Gio as well as string and number manipulation from the standard library.
- 1. Add a rigid with the new **material.Editor**
+ 1. Add a new rigid to hold the [widget.Editor()](https://pkg.go.dev/gioui.org/widget#Editor)
  1. Add some logic for the button to make it a little more well behaved.

 That's it.
 Let's look at the code: